angeleyesffx/UI_Python_Behave_Skeleton/README.md

 * `python -m behave features_path/feature_name.feature`

-For execute a specific WIP scenario or a list of WIP scenarios use above scenario @wip and execute the command line:
+For execute a specific WIP scenario, or a list of WIP scenarios use above scenario @wip and execute the command line:

 *  `python -m behave -D environment=desenv --tags=@wip`

-By default, behave captures stdout, this captured output is only shown if a failure occurs.
+By default, behave captures stdout, this captured output is only showing if a failure occurs.
 To print output execute the command line:

 *    ` python -m behave --no-capture `